MylesLandais/obsidian-sync/ITIL v4 foundations.md

 	- Outcome based thinking to produce practical solutions
 	- Minimum number of steps to acomplish an objective **Optimize and automate**
+	- clear vision and objectives, agree to context
 	- Cost reduction and reduced human errors
 	- technology to scale frequent and repetitive tasks